 Best for the polar bear enthusiast

-The Tundra Buggy Lodge Adventure tour is perfect for the polar bear enthusiast in your family.
+The Churchill Town & Tundra Enthusiast tour is perfect for the polar bear enthusiast in your family.

 You can stay at the Tundra Lodge, which is aptly located on the vast Arctic tundra just outside of Churchill.

-Here you will be able to experience fantastic polar bear viewing from sunrise to sunset and will explore the tundra in specially designed vehicles.
+Here you will be able to experience fantastic polar bear viewing from sunrise to sunset and will explore the tundra in specially-designed tundra buggies.